arpitbbhayani/articles/blogs/consistent-hashing.md

     return node.fetch_file(name)
 ```

+Since the hash function works in a pseudorandom way we expect it to distribute load evenly across the 5 storgae nodes and hence ensure we maintain our SLA and serve the customers well.

+Things become interesting when the system is a hit and we need to scale the product, now 5 storage machines are not enough and we need to add say 2 more nodes.
+Now with this implementation things look pretty bleak.

 For things to scale smoothly, we need to constatly scale up the system and now when the number of storage nodes increases from 4 to say 7, the entire mapping changes.
 The same function does not work fine.

 The file with hash value 1027 which was present on node C is now expected to be at node G. For most cases this mapping would change hence a lot of data needs to be migrated.
 This is super expensive.
 The solution to this problem is consistent hashing.